-Available funding in the Healing Country Grant Program 1.0
+Available funding in the Helping Country Grant Program

-The structure of the Healing Country Grant program reflects the co-design team's strategy to provide opportunity and flexibility across the broadest range of Traditional Owner groups wanting to apply for funds to support project work.
-The Foundation understands that Traditional Owners operate at many different levels and have made three funding levels available to make this grant opportunity inclusive and accessible.
+The structure of the Helping Country Grant program reflects the co-design team's strategy to provide relevant opportunity and flexibility to the broadest range of Traditional Owner groups wanting to apply for funds to support project work.
+The Foundation understands that Traditional Owners are operating at many different stages and have made three funding levels available to make this grant opportunity inclusive and accessible.